chamilton61/config/README.md

 6 add 'source ~/config/.vimrc' to your .vimrc file

+7 create a .gitconfig file if there isn't one and add '[include] path = ~/config/.gitconfig' to it

-7 run vim and press enter to ignore the error message about molokai once you're in vim do ':PluginInstall'
+8 run vim and press enter to ignore the error message about molokai once you're in vim do ':PluginInstall'